AndOr0812/bcoin-laravel/README.md

-# bcoin-laravel
+# BCoin (bcoin.io) Laravel
-Laravel package to connect with BCoin full node API
+A Laravel 5 package to connect with BCoin full node API

+## Work in progress!
+Come back soon...